sreyrc/Sreys-GFX-Framework/README.md

 # Srey's GFX Demo Framework

-A Custom-Built OpenGL and C++ Graphics Framework
+A Custom-Built OpenGL and C++ Graphics Framework by Sreyash Raychaudhuri

 Add or remove shapes in the scene.
 You can add cubes, spheres or quads - and do whatever you want with them.
 Transform them and apply the shading you desire for each shape: Shapes can be light sources, or be shaded according to the Blinn-Phong or PBR models - upto the user.